 The Partnership generally does not seek to acquire direct interests in real property as long term or permanent investments.
 The Partnership may, however, acquire real estate securing its tax-exempt mortgage revenue bonds or taxable mortgage loans through foreclosure in the event of a default.
 In addition, the Partnership may acquire interests in multifamily apartment properties ("MF Properties") in order to position itself for future investments in tax-exempt mortgage revenue bonds issued to finance these properties.
 The Partnership currently holds interests in seven MF Properties containing 1,346 rental units, of which two are located in Nebraska, one is located in Kentucky, one is located in Indiana, one is located in Georgia, , and two are located in Texas.
 The Ohio Properties and the Greens Property were previously reported each as MF Properties but are now reported as discontinued operations as a result of the sale of the Partnership's interests in these properties in connection with the acquisition of tax-exempt mortgage revenue bonds secured by these properties.
-The Partnership expects the MF Properties to eventually be sold to a notfor-profit entity or in connection with a syndication of Low Income Housing Tax Credits ("LIHTCs") under Section 42 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
+The Partnership expects the MF Properties to eventually be sold to a not-for-profit entity or in connection with a syndication of Low Income Housing Tax Credits ("LIHTCs") under Section 42 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
 The Partnership expects to acquire tax-exempt mortgage revenue bonds issued to provide debt financing for these properties at the time the property ownership is restructured.
 Such restructurings will generally be expected to occur within 36 months of the Partnership's initial investment in an MF Property and will often coincide with the expiration of the compliance period relating to LIHTCs previously issued with respect to the MF Property.
 The Partnership will not acquire LIHTCs in connection with these transactions.
-These types of transactions represent a long-term market opportunity for the Partnership and will provide us with a pipeline of future bond investment opportunities as the market for LIHTC syndications continues to strengthen.
+These types of transactions continues to strengthen.